MTM6331/about-me-brau0060/about-me.md

-# What I Did ThisSummer
+# What I Did This Summer
 ## By Alexander Braun

-Over the sumer I made a few videos and developed my website.
+Over the summer I made a few videos and developed my website.